jonmzeiset/jonmzeiset/README.md

 ## Overview

-I'm a full-stack developer who loves building websites and web apps.
-I mainly work with Python and its frameworks like Django, Flask, and FastAPI for back-end development and use React and Vue.js for front-end development.
-I also have experience with Artificial Intelligence (AI), in which I can create advanced features like smart recommendations, better search options, and automated tasks, using Machine Learning (ML) and data analysis.
+Kevin is an experienced Full Stack Developer with 10+  years of experience building websites and web applications.
+He has been working with Python frameworks such as Django, Flask, and FastAPI for back-end development and JavaScript frameworks such as React and Vue.js for front-end development.
+Below you can see his technical skills in detail:

-When I work on a project, I do it in small steps.
-This way, I make sure everything is done on time, and you always know what's going on.
-I also explain things in a simple way, so you won't get confused by technical terms.
-I'm ready to jump into your project and make sure it does exactly what you need, in a way that's easy and clear.

-## Skills

 - Back-End Development: Python, Django, Flask, FastAPI
-- Front-End Development: HTML5, CSS, JavaScript, TypeScript, React, Vue.js
+- Front-End Development: React, Vue.js, HTML5, CSS, JavaScript, TypeScript, Tailwind CSS
-- Database Management: PostgreSQL, MySQL, MongoDB
+- Databases: PostgreSQL, MySQL, MongoDB
+- API Development & Integration: RESTful API, GraphQL
+- Unit Testing: Pytest, PyUnit, Unittest
-- Cloud Services: AWS, GCP, Azure
+- Cloud Platforms: AWS, GCP, Heroku, Vercel, Netlify
-- DevOps Tools: Docker, Kubernetes
+- DevOps Tools: Git, Docker, Jenkins, Kubernetes, Terraform

-- Version Control: Git, GitHub, Bitbucket, GitLab
-- Project Management Tools: Jira, Trello, Asana, ClickUp
+When Kevin works on a project, he does it in small steps.
+This way, he ensures everything is done on time and always knows what's going on.
+He's ready to jump into your project and will do exactly what you need, in a way that's easy and clear.

 ## My Stats
 <p>